flljy940/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the contact list.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

+   * `paid 3` : Marks the 3rd contact as PAID to indicate that payment has been made.

    * `clear` : Deletes all contacts.